farshed/farshed.github.io/src/content/blog/nature-vs-nurture.md

 > Is the pious loved by the gods because it is pious, or is it pious because it is loved by the gods?
 > **Socrates, Euthyphro**

 I recently skimmed Barbara Oakley's _Evil Genes_, which explores the relationship between genes and behaviour.
-Oakley aggregates some interesting research from genetics, molecular biology, and psychology to try and answer whether people are _born bad_ or _made bad_.
+Oakley aggregates some interesting research from genetics, molecular biology, and psychology to try and answer whether some people are _born bad_ or _made bad_.

 The nature vs. nurture debate is the psychology equivalent of the chicken-or-egg question.
 Most researchers agree that adulthood personality largely boils down to two factors: